 Proposals for an inclusive process to review and renew technical and scientific cooperation programmes

 In decision 14/24 B, paragraph 9, the Conference of the Parties requested the Executive Secretary to prepare proposals for an inclusive process to review and renew technical and scientific cooperation programmes in order to support the post-2020 global biodiversity framework, and to submit these proposals for consideration by the Subsidiary Body on Scientific, Technical and Technological Advice and the Subsidiary Body on Implementation at their meetings prior to the fifteenth meeting of the Conference of the Parties.
-In response, the Executive Secretary developed the present proposals; further details are provided in CBD/SBI/3/INF/15.
+In response, the Executive Secretary developed the present proposal[s]; further details are provided in CBD/SBI/3/INF/15.

-The following three options are proposed:
+The following [three] option[s are] is proposed:

-Option 1: An independent expert review team would provide a comprehensive and inclusive review of relevant technical and scientific cooperation initiatives and programmes and present recommendations for the renewal process for the consideration of Parties.
+[Option 1: An independent expert review team would provide a comprehensive and inclusive review of relevant technical and scientific cooperation initiatives and programmes and present recommendations for the renewal process for the consideration of Parties.
 The review process would include a desk review as well as interviews and surveys.
 Engaging an expert review team would allow for a detailed, focused and relatively quick and unbiased assessment.
-However, this option would come with a high cost and could limit country engagement and the integration of local experiences;
+However, this option would come with a high cost and could limit country engagement and the integration of local experiences;]

-Option 2: A technical workshop or series of technical workshops would review and assess the efficiency and effectiveness of relevant technical and scientific cooperation programmes and initiatives, on the basis of inputs prepared by the Secretariat, and prepare recommendations for the renewal process.
+[Option 2: A technical workshop or series of technical workshops would review and assess the efficiency and effectiveness of relevant technical and scientific cooperation programmes and initiatives, on the basis of inputs prepared by the Secretariat, and prepare recommendations for the renewal process.
 The workshop agenda and approach would be flexible, inclusive, and highly participatory, as well as country-driven.
-However, costs could be very high if a series of in-person workshops is held the achievement of neutrality in the review process may be challenging;
+However, costs could be very high if a series of in-person workshops is held.
+Because of this, the prioritization of regional as well as virtual workshops would be required; [the achievement of neutrality in the review process may be challenging;]

-Option 3: A review by the Secretariat, with support from a consultant, would examine and assess relevant technical and scientific cooperation programmes and initiatives and produce a report on strengths and weaknesses for consideration by the Parties with recommendations for the renewal process.
-This may be the lowest-cost option; however, the approach may be limited in the extent to which it engages with Parties and other stakeholders, and may not be fully objective.
+[Option 3:] A review by the Secretariat, with support from a consultant, would examine and assess relevant technical and scientific cooperation programmes and initiatives and produce a report on strengths and weaknesses for consideration by the Parties with recommendations for the renewal process.
+The review will take into account information from Parties, non-Parties and other stakeholders on existing programmes and initiatives.
+They will be asked to provide information on these programmes and initiatives on the capacity development and technical and scientific cooperation sections of the CHM/ABSCH and the BCH.
+[This may be the lowest-cost option; however, the approach may be limited in the extent to which it engages with Parties and other stakeholders, and may not be fully objective.]

 3. The review and renewal process will be aligned with relevant targets and indicators under the post-2020 global biodiversity framework and will be implemented with due consideration for gender and indigenous and traditional knowledge.